| I discovered electronics in 1963, when I was eleven,

 those quarter-to-midnight emergency jobs, dashed off in ten

+minutes by an exhausted art staffer who just wanted to go home.
 In May of 1959, the boys got a design tweak, which coincided with

 the magazine itself moving from a rougher newsprint to a smoother,